rhildred/addGitUser/README.md

 in detail:

-* make basic directories git and rails_apps ... also a tmp directory that we will delete
+* make basic directories git and rails_apps ... also a tmp1 directory that we will delete

 * make the bare first repo

-* clone working copy in to tmp
+* clone working copy in to tmp1

 * write the post-receive hook